lucaong/cubdb/README.md

   - Unexpected shutdowns or crashes won't corrupt the database or break atomicity

-  - Manual or automatic compaction to optimize space usage
+  - Manual or automatic compaction to reclaim disk space

 To ensure consistency, performance, and robustness to data corruption, `CubDB` database file uses an append-only, immutable B-tree data structure.
 Entries are